cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ![preview-oneStep.gif](images/preview-oneStep.gif)

-Follow the steps of making `oneStep` animation, make the another one: `twoStep`.
+Follow the steps of making `oneStep` animation, and make another one: `twoStep`.

 ![create-twostep.gif](images/create-twostep.gif)

-After completing the animation creation, click **Close** button to exit the Animation editing mode.
+After completing the animation creation, click the **Close** button to exit the Animation editing mode.

 ### Play animations in code